mahn00b/MYSQL_Query_Generator/README.md

 Upcoming Features:

-- Working on the Update Function
+- Working to minimize and make building queries more efficient